 Syndromic surveillance refers to detection of indicators that are discernible before confirmed diagnoses are made.
 For example, an increase in the number of patients seen with respiratory symptoms could be an indicator of COVID-19.
-There are between 1 to 6 patients seen in Sells Emergency Department with respiratory symptoms seen daily during the week of 7/7/20-7/13/20.
+There are between 1 to 6 patients seen in Sells Emergency Department with respiratory symptoms seen daily during the last week.
 Same-day COVID-19 testing began on 4/20/20.
-Between 7/7/20-7/13/20, between 17 to 22 patients were seen per day in the emergency department.
+In the last week (7/7/20-7/13/20), between 17 to 22 patients were seen per day in the emergency department.

 As of 7/13/2020, there were 1 admission to Sells Hospital and 19 outside transfers for respiratory symptoms from Sells Emergency Department.
-2 of these transfers (11% of the total transfer TONHC Situation Update 7/22/2020 7:00 from 3/15/20 to 7/13/20) were in the week of 7/7/20-7/13/20).
-8 of 19 transfers (42%) were in the last 4 weeks; this could indicate an increased acuity of patients seen in the emergency department.
+2 of these transfers (11% of the total transfer TONHC Situation Update 7/15/2020 7:00 from 3/15/20 to 7/13/20) were in the last week 7/7/20-7/13/20).
+8 of 19 transfers (42%) were in the last 3 weeks; this could indicate an increased acuity of patients seen in the emergency department.
 The number of patients transferred from the emergency department to the hospital inpatient unit identify severity of disease among the population.
 This is a level of disease severity that requires a higher level of care such that care must be managed in the hospital, such as with oxygen, mechanical ventilation, etc.